 Recently, I heard of a prayer group that prayed for certain African countries every month.
 I am sure that Christ has put a country or more on your heart or individuals in that land to pray for.
 With the wars, disasters, disease and killings occurring over there, it is hard to not to be somewhat detached and not feel the horrible emotion and suffering.

 Jesus knows our hearts and He gives us Bible verses to help us along the way.
 2 Chronicles 7: 14 is one you will remember.
 If my people, who are called by name, will humble and pray and seek my face and turn from their wicked ways, then I will hear from heaven, and I will forgive their sin and will heal their land.”
 Pray that every day and you will soon have it memorized!

-Perhaps, praying with a friend about another country or a certain situation and praying with your spouse is the answer for you.
+We pray for a different Mission in the bulletin each month.
+Check the bulletin board for the latest news about our mission for updates..
+Perhaps, praying with a friend about another country or a certain situation is the answer for you.
 “When we pray in humility, turn from wickedness, and seek God, He hears us.”1

 1Lawrence Darmani, Daily Bread, July 4, 2016

 God wants you to be sure!
 The Bible says: “I write these things to you who believe in the name of the Son of God so that you may know that you have eternal life” (1John5:13).
 If you were standing before God right now and He asked you, “Why should I let you into Heaven?”
 You may not know what to say.
 Well, God loves you and has provided a way that we can know for sure where you will spend life forever.
 The Bible states it this way: “For God so loved the world that He gave His only Son, that whoever believes in Him shall not perish but have eternal life” (John 3:16).